THE SONNET PHILOSOPHY + SONNET COMMENTARIES + PLAY COMMENTARIES + SHAKESPEARE & MATURE LOVE

 Darwin’s limit, Shakespeare’s rangeDarwin organised The Origin of Species logically to present the evidence for the evolution of species.
 He applied what he knew about the artificial selection of domestic animals to the possibilities for natural selection over time.
 He then organised The Descent of Man and Selection in Relation to Sex to present the argument for the logical derivation of the activities of the human mind from the characteristics of animals lower in the order than mankind.
 He then considered the selection of secondary sexual characteristics or the erotic aspects of behaviour.

-On the scale of the complete template, Darwin focused primarily on the first half while noting the implications for the second half (Diag 15).
+On the scale of the Nature template, Darwin focused primarily on the first half while noting the implications for the second half (Diag 15).

 Wittgenstein’s limit, Shakespeare’s rangeWittgenstein’s philosophy changed diametrically over his lifetime.
 In his early work he created a highly structured philosophy based on a symbolic logic derived from the physics of atoms and molecules.
 But he soon realised that he had failed to picture the relation between language and the world with the required logical multiplicity.